zicna/intro-to-redux-library-codealong/README.md

 when we click the button, but we haven't yet done all the work necessary to get our **React** and **Redux** libraries communicating with each other properly so the page re-renders once the state is updated.
 We'll tackle that in the next lesson.
-In the meantime, how do we know our state getting updated?
+In the meantime, how do we know our is state getting updated?
 Let's get some feedback so we can find out.

 #### Add Logging to Our Reducer